hotellistat/amps/README.md

               value: "http://localhost:80"

         # This container represents your workload.
-        # The workload has to have a HTTP server running on port 80
+        # The workload has to have a HTTP server running on the defined port
+        # as configured in the "WORKLOAD_ADDRESS" environment variable
         # (WORKLOAD_ADDRESS env config in the batchable container)
         # for the batchable container to be able to send new messages to the workload.
         - name: workload